renatofdds/aidermacs/CONTRIBUTING.md

 - Share Ideas: Participate in discussions and propose new ideas for making Aidermacs even better.
 - Improve Documentation: Help us make the documentation clearer, more comprehensive, and easier to use.

-Your contributions are essential to making Aidermacs the best AI pair programming tool for Emacs!
+Your contributions are essential to making Aidermacs the best AI pair programming tool in Emacs!